 In the second case, when $p$ is tuned proportionally to the critical threshold, $p = \alpha p_c(q)$, substituting the tuned parameter into Eq.~\eqref{eq:dis_voter} yields

-Under this parametrization, the local extremum at $q^*$ becomes a local minimum, indicating a ``sweet spot" for the fastest polarization dynamics.
+Under this parametrization, the local extremum at $q^*$ becomes a local minimum, indicating a ``sweet spot" for the fastest disordering dynamics.
 At this point, the trade-off between local conformity and externally tuned independence achieves optimal conditions for fragmentation of opinions near the critical regime.
-Interestingly, the value $q^*$ is independent of the value of $p$, suggesting that this optimality is an intrinsic feature of the noiseless $q$-VM.
+Interestingly, the value $q^*$ is independent of the value of $p$. suggesting that this optimality is an intrinsic feature of the standard nonlinear $q$-VM.

-\section{Exit Probability}
+\section{Exit probability}

-The exit probability quantifies the likelihood that the system reaches a particular consensus state, given an initial fraction $c$.
-To gain valuable insight into the macroscopic behavior of the system, in this study, we investigate how the parameters $q$, $p$, and $s$ change the exit probability by performing MC simulations and a few analytical calculations.
+We define the exit probability to the all-$+1$ consensus as $E(c(0)) \equiv \Pr\{\tau_1 < \tau_0 \mid c(0)\}$, where $\tau_0$ and $\tau_1$ are the first-passage times to $c=0$ and $c=1$, respectively, under absorbing boundaries at $c = 0$ and $c = 1$.
+By symmetry, the probability to exit at $c=0$ is $1-E(c(0))$.
+This standard definition requires absorbing states.
+Accordingly, throughout this section we consider $p=0$ (the field term vanishes and the results are independent of $s$), and $p>0$ with extreme biases $s\in\{0,1\}$, for which one of the consensus states is absorbing.
+For $p>0$ and intermediate bias $0<s<1$, neither boundary is absorbing and the usual exit probability is not defined.
+In this regime one may instead study first-passage statistics with artificial absorbing boundaries or quasi-stationary switching between metastable states, which lie outside our scope here.
+Unless stated otherwise, simulations start from the initial fraction $c(0)$, and parameter values $(q,p,s)$ are indicated in the figure legends.

 The analytical treatment of the exit probability is based on a second-order Kramers--Moyal expansion of the Fokker--Planck equation, as discussed in Appendix~\ref{app:app_exip}.
 The resulting backward Kolmogorov equation admits an exact integral solution given by: